TIL how to train YOLO and a lot about Swift generics and how they are compiled

 An unlabeled one-element tuple type cannot be formed at all;

-resolves to the same type asT
+(T)resolves to the same type asTin the language.

 Types are values in Swift, and a metatype is the type of a type used as a value.
 The metatype of a type